easyt0re/piecewiseLinearModel/README.md

 (20190609 as it turned out, in `lqrd()`, `dlqr()` was called probably. so `lqrd()` basically do continuous to discrete first, then called `dlqr()`)

-zero-order hold and quantizer were implemented and, surprisingly, not too much performance drop occurred. the computed control input for some reasons was oscillating all the time. as a result, all joints were moving all the time. this could be something to look into next.
+zero-order hold and quantizer were implemented and, surprisingly, not too much performance drop occurred. the computed control input for some reason was oscillating all the time. as a result, all joints were moving all the time. this could be something to look into next.

 I wonder if I should also put quantizer in the continuous time model. it seems that quantizer doesn't make the system discrete. time can be continuous but there is a smallest difference for the encoder.